 She is also co-author of the chapter on 16-19 further education with Jonathan Auburn in the forthcoming update to Education Law and Practice (Jordan Publishing).

 Information & Data Protection

 The Information Commissioner, public authorities, companies and individuals regularly instruct Zoe to appear in the First and Upper Tier Tribunal in challenges to the Information Commissioner’s decisions.

-Zoe is also experienced in representing companies in the County Court in claims for damages under the Data Protection Act and the Privacy and Electronic Communications Regulations.
+Zoe is also experienced in representing companies in the County Court in claims for damages under the Data Protection Act, General Data Protection Regulations and the Privacy and Electronic Communications Regulations.

 Employment & Commercial

 In commercial and employment law, Zoe’s recent experience includes multi-week whistleblowing and discrimination claims as well as claims for constructive dismissal.
 Zoe regularly appears in the Employment Tribunal for both claimants and respondents.
 She is experienced in judicial mediation and has previously appeared as sole counsel in the Employment Appeal Tribunal.